tgc-bot/FourAcesContracts/Membership.md

     additional card

-2. The player CANNOT hit again and MUST either stick with what they have or go bust SHOULD they go over 21
+2. The player CANNOT hit again and MUST either stick with what they have or go bust if they go over 21

 <!-- end list -->